-Michael Cohen Spotted Dining Out With Friends Potentially Violating His Furlough From Prison
+Michael Cohen Spotted Dining Out With Friends, Potentially Violating His Furlough From Prison

 “I will not leave the area of my furlough without permission, with exception of traveling to the furlough destination, and returning to the institution,” the furlough form specifies.
 “I am authorized to be only in the area of the destination shown above and at ordinary stopovers or points on a direct route to or from that destination.”

-But that didn’t stop Cohen from heading out to dinner at a pricey French restaurant called Le Biboquet, where a steak will set you back $55 and a plate of Cajun chicken costs $35.
+But that didn’t stop Cohen from heading out to dinner at a pricey French restaurant called Le Biboquet, where a steak costs $55 and a plate of cajun chicken costs $35.

-Cohen was spotted with his wife Laura and another male and female.
+Cohen was spotted with his wife, Laura, and another male and female.
 The group sat outside on patio seating right outside the restaurant near his Park Avenue apartment.
-They outlasted all the other patrons, staying at the Manhattan eatery until 11:30 pm.
+They outlasted all the other patrons, staying at the Manhattan eatery until 11:30 p.m.

 At that point, the Cohens put on face masks and hugged their companions goodbye before presumably returning home.